 Some cars have multiple catalytic converters, and those placements of the cats will also dictate their weight.
 For example, a catalytic converter next to the engine (manifold cat) will often be smaller than some of the catalytic converters directly under the cars, and these manifold cats will weigh less.
-That does not mean that their weight values are lower, but they will impact how they get onto the cars.
+That does not mean their weight values are lower, but they will impact how they get onto the cars.

 Size of the Engine Affects Weight of Catalytic Converters

 The size of the catalytic converters will undoubtedly affect how much it weighs, but not always their value.
-Many engines and cars will want the exhaust fumes to go through a more extensive area to filter out more materials, and that is ok.
+Many engines and cars will want the exhaust fumes to go through a more extensive area to filter out more materials, which is ok.
 The bigger and heavier units do not always add value- but often increase the size.

 Overall, it is hard to judge the scrap value of a catalytic converter off the weight, but you could have a few circumstances.
 Some catalytic converters are called foil cats and have circular patterns inside them that are precious metals coated on top of stainless steel or another metal.
-These cannot be ground down into a powder for refining but have to be melted.
+These cannot be ground down into a powder for refining but must be melted.
 These foil catalytic converters can be some of the heaviest units but will be bought on a per pound basis instead of a per-unit basis.

 Contact Our Team for A Quote

-We can accurately quote your catalytic converter and we hold your prices for 10 days regardless of the market changes.
+We can accurately quote your catalytic converter and hold your prices for 10 days regardless of the market changes.
 Also, all OEM (original equipment manufacturer) units always get FREE shipping.

 Send your photos to receive a quote today!